The Lunchbox: Plot

-Some time later, Ila's father, battling with lung cancer, dies in the care of her mother who confesses how unhappy her marriage was.
-Ila gets the address of Saajan's office only to learn from Sheikh that he has already retired and headed to Nashik.
-She writes a last farewell message to Saajan announcing that she has decided to leave Rajeev and move to Bhutan with her young daughter.
-Meanwhile, Saajan changes his mind and returns to Mumbai.
-The film ends with Ila waiting for her daughter to return from school and Saajan heading to her house with the dabbawala who regularly picked up and delivered the eponymous lunchbox.
+Some time later, Ila's father, battling lung cancer, dies in the care of her mother (Lillete Dubey), who confesses how unhappy her marriage was.
+She gives Ila the advice “Sometimes, the wrong train takes us to the right station”.
+Ila receives the address of Saajan's office from the dabbawalas only to learn from Shaikh that he has already retired and headed to Nashik.
+She writes a farewell message to Saajan announcing that she has decided to leave Rajeev and move to Bhutan with her young daughter, Yashvi.
+Meanwhile, Saajan changes his mind en route to Nashik and returns to Mumbai.
+The film ends with Ila waiting for Yashvi to return from school and Saajan heading to her house with the dabbawalas who regularly picked up and delivered the eponymous lunchbox.